-In order to meet the requirement of clinical agencies, you must submit documentation that you have received the flu vaccine or submit a declination form by the third Friday of October.
-If either of these documents are not submitted, the Clinical Permit will be rescinded and you will be excluded from clinical experiences.
+Flu Vaccine In order to meet the requirement of clinical agencies, the student must submit documentation for the flu vaccine by October 15.
+If this documents are not submitted, the Clinical Permit will be rescinded and the student will be excluded from clinical experiences.